 Exceptions to Amateurism Rules (NCAA Bylaw 12.1.2.4): In sports other than tennis, an individual may accept prize money based on his or her place finish or performance in an athletics event.
 Such prize money may not exceed actual and necessary expenses and may be provided only by the sponsor of the event.
 The calculation of actual and necessary expenses shall not include the expenses or fees of anyone other than the individual (e.g., coach's fees or expenses, parent's expenses) (NCAA Bylaw 12.1.2.4.1).
 In tennis, prior to full-time collegiate enrollment, an individual may accept up to \$10,000 per calendar year in prize money based on his or her place finish or performance in athletics events.
 Such prize money may be provided only by the sponsor of an event in which the individual participates.
-Once the individual has accepted \$10,000 in prize money in a particular year, he or she may receive additional prize money on a per-event basis, provided such prize money does not exceed the individual's actual and necessary expenses shall not include the expenses or fees of anyone other than the individual (e.g., coach's fees or expenses, parent's expenses for participation in the event.
+Once the individual has accepted \$10,000 in prize money in a particular year, he or she may receive additional prize money on a per-event basis, provided such prize money does not exceed the individual's actual and necessary expenses for participation in the event.
 The calculation of actual and necessary expenses shall not include the expenses or fees of anyone other than the individual (e.g., coach's fees or expenses, parent's expenses) (NCAA Bylaw 12.1.2.4.2.1).